wsAndy/shape-context-matching/README.md

 The codes are copied from [here](https://github.com/sushruta/shape-context-matching), which is a c++ implementation of [Shape Matching](http://www.cs.berkeley.edu/~malik/papers/BMP-shape.pdf).

-I convert the code to a more suitable for my own [project](https://github.com/wsAndy/ViewAndTime).
+I convert the code to a more suitable one for my own [project](https://github.com/wsAndy/ViewAndTime).

 ## Build